4neesh/DevBlog/src/blogInProgress/035_GoLangIntro.md

 <strong>Key Takeaways</strong><br>
 &#8226; Understand the motivations that led to the invention of Go.<br>
 &#8226; Visit the syntax and configuration of Go to begin writing Go applications.<br>
-&#8226; Review the most valuable use-cases for Go.<br>
+&#8226; Review the most valuable use-cases of Go.<br>

 <br>
 <h4>Intro to Go programming language</h4>
 <p>
 Go (often referred to as 'Golang') was created by 3 engineers, Ken Thompson, Rob Pike and Robert Griesemer who worked together at Google during 2009.
-Go came about as a programming language used to tackle some of the persistent issues of compilation faced by developers of large servers and distributed applications at Google.
+Go came about as a programming language used to tackle some of the persistent issues of compilation faced by the developers of large servers and distributed applications at Google.
-Go has since been developed from its inception as an open source language and is used with many major platforms including Docker, Kubernetes and Terraform.
-But what makes Go so great?
+Go has since been developed from its inception into an open source language and is used upon many major platforms including Docker, Kubernetes and Terraform.
+But why is Go the language of choice in these cases?
 </p>
 <p>
-The key motivation behind the inception of Go was to resolve the excessive compilation time required for application builds.
+The key motivation behind the creation of Go was to resolve the excessive compilation time required for application builds.
 As a result, Go is the only programming language to serve all 3 sought-after capabilities:<br>
 &#8226; Efficient compilation.<br>
 &#8226; Efficient execution.<br>
 &#8226; Ease of programming.<br>
 </p>
 <p>
-Languages such as Java and C++ provide efficient compilation and execution, languages such as JavaScript and Python are able to provide ease of programming with efficient compilation, however there had not been a language to offer all three.
+Languages such as Java and C++ provide efficient compilation and execution, languages such as JavaScript and Python are able to provide ease of programming with efficient compilation, however before Go, there had not been a language to offer all three capabilities.<br>
-Golang aims to achieve this tri-standard.
+Go aims to achieve this tri-standard.

 ![Golang motivation](../images/033_golangVenn.png)